eribertto/project.planning/tips.effective.communication.md

 As the project manager, it is important to develop a communication plan for the duration of your project.
 Good communication helps your project run smoothly, leads to better outcomes, and supports a healthy team culture.
 You can use these four tips to foster effective communication within your team:

-Graphic of four tips for effective communication that are listed in readingGraphic of four tips for effective communication that are listed in reading: 1.
-Recognize and understand individual differences  2.
-Brainstorm and craft the appropriate message 3.
-Deliver your message 4.
-Obtain feedback and incorporate that feedback going forward
+Graphic of four tips for effective communication that are listed in reading:
+ 1. Recognize and understand individual differences
+ 2. Brainstorm and craft the appropriate message
+ 3. Deliver your message
+ 4. Obtain feedback and incorporate that feedback going forward

 Recognize and understand individual differences
 You can encourage open, inclusive communication by: